Jupyter Notebook VM by Anarion Technologies

 Add Port

-Destination Port Ranges Section* (where default
+Destination Port Ranges Section* (where default value is 8080)

 8888

-Select Protocol as TCP Option
+Select Protocol as TCP

-Action is to be Allow
+Option Action is to be Allow

 Click on Add